aws-samples/aws-cdk-pipelines-datalake-infrastructure/README.md

 ---

+## The solution

+We use a centralized deployment model to deploy data lake infrastructure across dev, test, and prod environments.

+---

-## Centralized deployment
+### Centralized deployment

-To demonstrate this feature, we need 4 AWS accounts as follows:
+To demonstrate this solution, we need 4 AWS accounts as follows:

   1. Central deployment account to create CDK pipelines
   1. Dev account for dev data lake